polkafoundry/polkadocs/docs/feature/README.md

 ### Icetea Enterprise Edition

 In practice, many enterprises prefer to use a private chain rather than a public one to maintain a certain level of privacy.
-All data are sensitive and should be available to just a limited number of stakeholders.
+All data are sensitive and should be available to a limited number of stakeholders.

 To resolve the above concern, Icetea comes with Icetea Enterprise Edition, a private-chain variation of Icetea.
 It is also possible to sync portions of the private chain’s data to the public chain, which turns the system into a legitimate hybrid chain.